handyanson/Andrew-Maxwell-Hanson/README.md

 Portfolio of data science projects

 # Project 1: Analyzing the 2017 Houston Astros Cheating Scandal
-x Did a basic exploartoy analysis of the 2017 which confirms a stat boost coninciding with their cheating. v analzyed over 8000 pitches from home games to find which players used and benefited most from the sign stealing scheme.
+* Did a basic exploartoy analysis of the 2017 which confirms a stat boost coninciding with their cheating.
+* analzyed over 8000 pitches from home games to find which players used and benefited most from the sign stealing scheme.
-^ asdfas
+* asdfas
-x asdfsadfdsf
+* asdfsadfdsf